crazydubc/screeps-typescript-profiler/README.md

   import * as Profiler from "./path/to/Profiler";

   global.Profiler = Profiler.init();

+  //end of your main loop if desired. global.Profiler.endTick(); //this allows for automatic displaying of data after profiling is finished.
   ```

 - In any module you wish to profile, import the decorator, and either tag the class to profile everything, or tag specific class methods.
 (Getters and Setters are specifically disabled to not interfere with other commonly used decorators)